-Writing poetry came easily to me in my teen years, and I even had a couple of poems published from a series I created as a special project for my master's degree in physical education from the University of Washington, but I stopped writing shortly after receiving my degree at age 26.
+Writing poetry came easily to me in my teens, and I even had a couple of poems published from a series I created as a special project for my master's degree in physical education from the University of Washington, but I stopped writing shortly after receiving my degree at age 26.

-In the ensuing 38 years I lived in eight states, worked as a high school gym teacher and coach, wilderness ranger for the US Forest Service, clerk at Eastern Mountain Sports, instructor and assistant professor at two different colleges, camp director, New England Director and other management positions at Elderhostel (a.k.a.
-Road Scholar), program director at World Learning, body-oriented psychotherapist, Program Director for Spring Hill of Ashby’s Opening the Heart personal growth workshops, Director of the Osher Lifelong Learning Institute (OLLI) at University of Southern Maine, developer and coordinator of the Maine Senior College Network, founding Executive Director of the National Resource Center for Osher Lifelong Learning Institutes.
+In the ensuing 38 years I lived in eight states, worked as a high school gym teacher and coach, wilderness ranger for the US Forest Service, clerk at Eastern Mountain Sports, instructor and assistant professor at two different colleges, camp director, New England Director and other management positions at Elderhostel (now known as Road Scholar), program director at World Learning, body-oriented psychotherapist, Program Director for Spring Hill of Ashby’s Opening the Heart personal growth workshops, Director of the Osher Lifelong Learning Institute (OLLI) at University of Southern Maine, developer and coordinator of the Maine Senior College Network, founding Executive Director of the National Resource Center for Osher Lifelong Learning Institutes.
 I became known as a national expert on education for older adults.